ravendesignsystem/rds/src/docs/dev/blocks/header/masthead/index.md

 ### Mobile Menu

 The elements available within the masthead block differ depending on screen size.
 A key masthead element that is only visible on small screens is the mobile menu ("hamburger") button.
-The mobile menu button launches a modal containing the the block `b-nav-menu`, which should contain your site-wide navigation.
+The mobile menu button launches a modal containing the the block `b-menu`, which should contain your site-wide navigation.
 All of the code below assumes your application requires a mobile menu and includes the code for the button.
-The menu that gets called by the button is another block, 'b-nav-menu', that needs to be on all pages.
-View the [b-nav-menu](#) documentation for further implementation notes and reference.
+The menu that gets called by the button is another block, 'b-menu', that needs to be on all pages.
+View the [b-menu](#) documentation for further implementation notes and reference.

 ### Getting started with the masthead block